2018 FIFA World Cup qualification (CONMEBOL): Format

 The qualification structure was the same as for the previous five tournaments.
 The ten teams played in a league of home-and-away round-robin matches.
 The top four teams qualified for the 2018 FIFA World Cup, and the fifth-placed team advanced to the inter-confederation play-offs.

 Unlike previous qualifying tournaments where the fixtures were pre-determined, the fixtures were determined by draw, which was held as part of the 2018 FIFA World Cup Preliminary Draw on 25 July 2015, starting 18:00 MSK (UTC+3), at the Konstantinovsky Palace in Strelna, Saint Petersburg, Russia.

 For scheduling reasons, Argentina and Brazil were automatically positioned as Teams 4 and 5 respectively to ensure that no team has to play both of them on any double matchday.
 The remaining eight teams were drawn into one of the remaining eight positions from Teams 1 to 10 (except 4 and 5).

 Entrants

 All ten national teams from CONMEBOL entered qualification.

-Note: Bolded teams qualified for the World Cup.
+Note: Bolded teams qualified directly for the World Cup.
 Peru advanced to the inter-confederation play-offs.